ARM-software/ebbr/CONTRIBUTING.rst

 We use the IRC channel `#ebbr`_ on OFTC_.

-There is a weekly conference call to discuss EBBR topics every Thursday at 16:30 UTC/BST, 8:30 PST/PDT, 00:30 CST
-(following UTC/BST daylight savings time shifts).
+There is a bi-weekly conference call to discuss EBBR topics on the 2nd and 4th Tuesday of the month at 15:00 UTC/BST, 7:00 PST/PDT, 23:00/22:00 CST (following UTC/BST daylight savings time shifts).
 Anyone is welcome to join.